-My Favorite Writing Books (and a Scrivener template)
+My Favorite Books for Writers (and a Scrivener template)

 STORY GENIUS by Lisa Cron

-— A great, in-depth approach to creating a compelling story based on how your readers’ brains are wired (for more, see Lisa Cron’s WIRED FOR STORY).
-I also created a Scrivener template for this book’s process that you can download and install: Story Genius.scrivtemplate.
+— A great, in-depth approach to creating a compelling story based on how your readers' brains are wired (for more, see Lisa Cron's WIRED FOR STORY).
+With Lisa's permission and review, I also created a Scrivener template for this book's process that you can download and install: Story Genius.scrivtemplate.
 For more on using Scrivener for the Story Genius process, and instructions for installing the template, check out my post on Writer Unboxed.

 THE EMOTION THESAURUS by Angela Ackerman and Becca Puglisi

 — An incredible resource for using nonverbal cues to deepen the emotion in your story.
 A must-have resource for any writer.
 Read about their old online version here.
 They've also added a subscription website called One Stop for Writers that has all of their fantastic resources in one place, including a bunch more useful thesauri.

 — Before I read this book I had no idea how to even start with BB ads.
 Not because the platform is difficult, but because I didn't know how to use the tool effectively.
 Gaughran provides a step-by-step approach to strategy, testing, and ad design that helped me figure out how to develop and execute a plan.
 He supplements with up-to-date online resources as well.
 Highly recommended.

 — A comprehensive overview focused on screenwriting, but with lots of helpful tips for novelists as well.
 Examples here.